ozgurgulerx/inference-journal/days/day-007-vllm-runtime-probes/LOG_tier03.md

 - 3–5 bullets that capture your **“rules of thumb”**:
   - e.g. “On this GPU + SLM, concurrency N–M is the sweet spot for 4K contexts.”
   - “Beyond concurrency K, p95 blows up without meaningful throughput gains.”

+#### 2b) Queueing Theory View of p95 (Why Tails Explode)

+Give yourself a lightweight queueing lens on your concurrency results:

+- Roughly, decode can be viewed as an **M/G/1 queue**:
+  - arrivals (requests) at rate λ,
+  - service time (decode work) with mean `E[S]`,
+  - utilization `ρ ≈ λ · E[S]`.

+- At **low utilization** (`ρ` well below 1):
+  - latency ≈ service time; queueing delay is small.
+  - p50 and p95 are close together.

+- As **utilization approaches 1**:
+  - queueing delay grows non-linearly;
+  - p95 (and p99) explode even if mean service time changes little.

+Add a note in `batching_benchmark.md` like:

+> “The p95 blow-up at concurrency K is not a vLLM bug; it’s queueing physics from running too close to 100% utilization.”

+This explains **why “just turn up concurrency” is not free throughput**: beyond the knee, extra concurrency mostly buys you **latency pain**, not tok/s gains.

 What’s expected here (and why):